42nd Street–Bryant Park/Fifth Avenue station: IRT Flushing Line platform

-The Fifth Avenue station (signed as Fifth Avenue–Bryant Park) on the IRT Flushing Line is a local station, and has two tracks and one island platform, which is 566 ft long.
+The Fifth Avenue station (signed as Fifth Avenue–Bryant Park) on the IRT Flushing Line has two tracks and one island platform, which is 566 ft long.
 It serves the 7 train at all times and the <7> train on weekdays in the peak direction (westbound in the morning, eastbound in the afternoon).
 The next station to the west is Times Square, while the next station to the east is Grand Central.

 Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 The ceiling of the platform level is held up by columns located every 15 ft, which support girders underneath the station's full-length mezzanine.
 The floor of the mezzanine is also supported by cross beams spaced every 5 ft, placed between the girders.
 Above the mezzanine, there are ventilation grates directly behind the parapet that surrounds Bryant Park.
 The platform walls have a mosaic golden trimline with "5" tablets at regular intervals along it.

 The Fifth Avenue station is the first within the subway system to receive a vending machine that dispenses make up and other retail products.
 Part of a pilot program to increase retail activity within the MTA system, it capitalized on a new trend in vending machine development when it was installed in 2013.